 Each week, two children are chosen from each class for recognition of their behaviour linking to our behaviour charter: be safe, be a learner, be respectful.
-The children receive a certificate and badge and are celebrated in the weekly newsletter.
+The children receive a certificate and "Star of the Week" sticker and are celebrated in the weekly newsletter.